 For a 55-inch TV that boasts name-brand cache as well as great performance, the Samsung Q70T QLED TV is your best bet.
 It's Samsung's mid-range QLED TV, and boasts features like HDMI 2.1 connectivity and the Samsung Tizen smart TV software, giving you one of the best smart TV experiences around.
 In addition to having a full ecosystem of apps and dedicated smart home controls, the Q70T also has a variety of voice interaction options, with Bixby, Amazon Alexa and Google Assistant all available on the TV without requiring a separate smart speaker.

-Note that the Q70T doesn't have any discrete dimming zones, instead using Samsung's dual LED backlight, which lets the set alternate between warm and cool colored LED backlights.
-As a result, the contrast and the HDR performance are more muted than what you'll see on the more premium Samsung Q80T, but you'll pay a bit less.
-The result is still one of the best 55-inch TVs you can buy for under $1,000.
+Note that the Q70T doesn't have any discrete dimming zones, instead using Samsung's dual-LED backlight, which lets the set alternate between warm and cool colored LED backlights.
+As a result, and based on our testing, the contrast and the HDR performance are more muted than what you'll see on the more premium Samsung Q80T, but you'll pay a bit less.
+The result, even two years after it arrived, is still one of the best 55-inch TVs you can buy for under $1,000.

 Read our full Samsung Q70T QLED TV review.